tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Looking at it we cannot see it, calling it smooth;
 -   Listening to it we cannot hear it, calling it faint;
 -   Seizing for we cannot grab it, calling it abstruse.
 -
 -   These three aspects cannot define it,
--   thus combine them to become One.
+-   thus combine them to become one.
 -
 -   From above, it’s not so bright,
 -   from below, it’s not so dark.
 -   Threads entwined that have no name,
 -   returning back to Wu Wei.
 -
 -   It is said to have no form,
 -   the appearance of nothing,
 -   as if a hazy dream.
 -